 It took me twenty minutes to get back to my apartment.
 However, when I took my keys to unlock the door, I saw that it was wide open.
 I slowly opened it and saw a pair of brown leather toe cap Oxford shoes on the ground.
-I removed my worn out, dirty snickers and wore my slippers.
+I removed my worn-out, dirty snickers and wore my slippers.
 I closed the door and went inside.
-At my couch an old man with a dragon-head cane was sitting.
+On my couch, an old man with a dragon-head cane was sitting.
 Beside him, stood his private bodyguard and butler.

 "Been waiting for you boy."
 The old man said.